gustavoleitao/query-api/README.md

 ## How to use

-Add Map Parameter at Controller to collect all request parameters.
-After that, you need to create instance of QuerySpecification passing this parameters to Repository, like this:
+First step you need to add @RequestParam Map<String, String> at Controller method to collect all request parameters.
+After that, you need to create instance of QuerySpecification and pass this parameter to repository query, like this:

 ```java
 @RestController